RahulNagilla01/emoji-password-generator/README.md

-# emoji-password-generator
-# 🔑 PassGenie - Your Wish, Your Password!
+# 🔑 Emoji Password Generator - Your Wish, Your Password!

-Welcome to **PassGenie**, the Python-based password generator that grants your security wishes!
+Welcome to **Emoji Password Generator**, the Python-based password generator that grants your security wishes!
 No fancy UI here, just good ol' terminal magic. 🤖

 ---

-## 🧠 Why use PassGenie?
+## 🧠 Why use Emoji Password Generator?

-Ever felt like your passwords are just too *predictable*?
-"12345" ain't cutting it anymore?
+Ever felt like your passwords are just too *predictable*? "password123" ain't cutting it anymore?
 Need something quirky, fun, and secure?
 Look no further!

-With **PassGenie**, you can:
+With **Emoji Password Generator**, you can:
 - 🌟 **Choose the length** of your password (because size *does* matter).
 - 🥳 **Add emojis, characters, or both**, because who doesn't love a 💎 in their password?
 - ✌️ **No clutter, no mess**, runs straight from your terminal like a pro hacker!